 If you or a loved one have recently been a victim of a semi-truck accident, contact The Law Place today!
 With a team possessing over 75 years of combined experience and many of our lawyers being AVVO 10.0 rated, you can be confident your personal injury claim will be in the best hands.
 Our law firm can provide a dedicated attorney-client relationship and will work tirelessly to ensure you receive the best possible settlement to suit your damages.

-Contact our office now at (941) 444-4444 to organize a free consultation with a specialized personal injury lawyer at The Law Place.
+Contact our office now at (941) 444-4444 to organize a free consultation with an experienced personal injury lawyer at The Law Place.
 Phone lines are open 24/7 for your convenience.

 What Do I Do Following a Semi-Truck Accident?